The Beckett's and Ibbotson's Charities

 It must have been very challenging for the charity's trustees to manage an active industrial landscape for grazing, and it is unknown what, if any, arrangements they had with the Duke of Devonshire's agent.
 There are clues, however, in the walls.
 On the original Enclosure Award map there is no sign of internal walls as one would expect, but a number are shown on the 1853 6" Ordnance Survey map, indicating that the trustees had partitioned the land.
 The shape of the segments seemed to have been determined by the mining activity, and was likely to have been a negotiated response to the industrialisation.
 The segments are easily identified as specific plots on the 1891 25" Ordnance Map above.
 The boundary of the Poor Grass has been marked in red, and the yellow outlines the individual plots contained therein:

 On the 1891 map the sector that includes the crushing plant and major spoil heap (Plot 415) is shown as being enclosed at its southern end, but on the 1853 map it is shown as merging into a walled track which continues in the adjacent heavily-mined field.
-This implies that it was an area dedicated to mining activity, and was probably leased to the mining company.
+This implies that it was an area dedicated to mining activity, and may have been leased to the mining company, or equally likely, the mining company just took the land it required.
 Plots 409 and 416 are reservoirs created for the mines, and were also probably similarly leased.

 The rest of the pasture was probably let out for grazing.
 The 1853 map shows that Plots 411 and 414 are separated by the walled track mentioned above, indicating that the walling within the pasture was done contemporaneously with the mining development.
 Plot 410 is enclosed to the south by a wall following Duke's New Road (the last few metres of which are missing on the 1891 map), Plot 412 was originally two fields as shown.